The weekly federal-spending brief. One email a Sunday. Free. No tracking.

 Supply-chain signal

-Drives demand for laboratory equipment, reagents, sequencing services, and specialized medical devices from biotech suppliers.
+Sustains demand for laboratory equipment, reagents, sequencing services, and specialized biotech supplies from vendors serving academic research institutions.

 U.S.–China competition angle